opentracing-contrib/ruby-restclient-instrumentation/README.md

 - `propagate_spans`: Enable propagating spans through request headers.
   Defaults to `true`.

+In the case of an error, the span will be finished and tagged with the error code and message.
+However, the exception will still be passed up to the caller, and the caller must handle it or at least wait as long as the exporter's flush interval to ensure that the span gets exported.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.